-DDR SDRAM modules operate from differential clock inputs (CK and CK#); the crossing of CK going HIGH and CK# going LOW will be referred to as the positive edge of CK.
+DDR SDRAM modules operate from a differential clock (CK and CK#); the crossing of CK going HIGH and CK# going LOW will be referred to as the positive edge of CK.
 Commands (address and control signals) are registered at every positive edge of CK.
 Input data is registered on both edges of DQS, and output data is referenced to both edges of DQS, as well as to both edges of CK.

 Read and write accesses to DDR SDRAM modules are burst oriented; accesses start at a selected location and continue for a programmed number of locations in a programmed sequence.
 Accesses begin with the registration of an ACTIVE command, which is then followed by a READ or WRITE command.
-The address bits registered coincident with the ACTIVE command are used to select the device bank and row to be accessed [BA0, BA1 select devices bank; or A0-A12 select device row].
-The address bits registered coincident with the READ or WRITE command are used to select the device bank and starting device column location for the burst access.
+The address bits registered coincident with the ACTIVE command are used to select the device bank and row to be accessed (BA0, BA1 select device bank; A0-A11 (128MB) or A0-A12 (256MB, 512MB) select device row.
+The address bits registered coincident with the READ or WRITE command are used to select the device bank and the starting device column location for the burst access.